scoyne/open-todo-list/README.md

 # open-todo-list

-A simple and flexible todo list API.
-This is an externally usable API for a basic to-do list application.
-This API will allow users to modify user accounts and to-do items from the command line.
-This API allows users to change the same data from the command line or a browser.
+This open todo list is an API for allowing users to modify their user accounts and update their to-do items from a the command line.
+This API allows the user to change the same data using the command line.
+This API can support other platforms and allow programmers to add to it.

+# Users can
+* Return JSON representations of users, lists, and items
+* Authenticate from the command line, using a username and password
+* Create new users, lists, and items from the command line
+* Remove users and lists from the command line
+* Update list and item attributes from the command line